One Day at HorrorLand: Publications and adaptations

 The book was originally published in February 1994.
-Cover artist Tim Jacobus sketched two covers with pencil before the final sketching, and then completed a color mockup.
-The author of The Art of Goosebumps, Sarah Rodriguez, wrote that "Jacobus used blues and muted greens to suggest loneliness and abandonment, with the amusement park lit slightly with orange to hint that night is falling".
+The cover artist Tim Jacobus sketched 2 covers with pencil before the final sketching and then completed a color mockup.
+A sketch cover depicts Lizzy, Luke and Clay riding on a roller coaster.
+The author of The Art of Goosebumps, Sarah Rodriguez, wrote that "Jacobus used blues and muted greens to suggest loneliness and abandonment with the amusement park lit slightly with orange to hint that night is falling".
 Rodriguez said, "The overall effect is creepy without being overtly so."
 It was a USA Today bestseller in March 1994.
 It was released again in 2011, under the Classic Goosebumps rename.
 Return to HorrorLand, a sequel to the book and the thirteenth book of the series Goosebumps Series 2000, was released in 1999.
 Lizzy, Luke, and Clay revisit HorrorLand, so that they can attempt to close the theme park.

-A video game titled Goosebumps: Escape from HorrorLand was released in 1996, by DreamWorks, for Microsoft Windows.
+A video game titled Goosebumps: Escape from Horrorland was released in 1996, by DreamWorks, for Microsoft Windows.
 Players encounter film monsters such as Dracula (played by Jeff Goldblum).
 In a 2008 video game titled Goosebumps HorrorLand, released for the Wii, Nintendo DS and PlayStation 2, the players attempt to escape from the theme park.
 The book was adapted into a board game titled Goosebumps One Day at HorrorLand Game, which was released by Milton Bradley Company in 1996.

 Terror Trips, the second volume of the graphic novel trilogy Goosebumps Graphix, includes an adaptation that was illustrated by Jill Thompson.
 R. J. Carter, of The Trades, wrote that some panels of the comic were influenced by manga.
 Jennifer Feigelman, of Kliatt wrote that the comic adaptation within Terror Trips has "frenetic lines and mismatched panel sizing" and is "destined to be a hit with the "tween" crowd".

 An audiobook read by Tara Sands was released in 2017.
-It was one of the books featured in a 2015 interactive show aimed an adult audience which was beneath London's Waterloo Station in abandoned railway tunnels.
+It was one of the books featured in a 2015 interactive show aimed at an adult audience which was beneath London's Waterloo Station in abandoned railway tunnels.
 Goosebumps HorrorLand is a book series that takes place in HorrorLand.